boyang2022/pyaedt-toolkit-template/doc/source/Toolkit_template.rst

        pyside6-designer

 #.
-Open the user interface template.
+Open the user interface template (frontend/common/toolkit).

 #.
 Modify it and save it.